Hong Kong History

 In the 1980s, the Chinese government allowed foreigners to trade and invest in China.
 Local capitalists and business people focused on investment in China and especially in Cantonese-speaking Guangdong Province.

 It is estimated that by 1997, 80 percent of foreign investment in Guangdong Province was from Hong Kong.
-The manufacturing was transferred to Hong Kong, and Hong Kong became a financial services and trade center for China and the rest of the world.
+The manufacturing was transferred to China, and Hong Kong became a financial services and trade center for China and the rest of the world.

 Special Administrative Region (1997-present)